thomassuedbroecker/ce-cns-problem/documentation/README.md

 In our context it's useful to have a basic understanding of the routing for example application.
 Based on the functionality of the application, we need `three external routes` for the example application.

-Each external route communication will be automaticly secured with a [TLS Encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security)created by `Code Engine` using [Let's encrypt](https://letsencrypt.org/).
-The three applications are the `web-app`, which will be loaded into the browser, the `Keycloak` that must be available for the authentication/authorization to our application and for potential configruation the `Identity and Access Manegement` and finally the `web-api` microservice, which provides the articles data and will be invoked be the `web-app`.
+Each external route communication will be automaticly secured with a [TLS Encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security) created by `Code Engine` using [Let's encrypt](https://letsencrypt.org/).
+The three applications are the `web-app` which will be loaded into the browser, the `Keycloak` that must be available for the authentication/authorization to our application and for potential configruation the `Identity and Access Manegement` and finally the `web-api` microservice which provides the articles data and will be invoked be the `web-app`.

-The `articles` microservice doesn't need an to be invoked from external, so it's configured to provide only an `internal route`, which is used by the  `web-api` microservice to get the articles from.
+The `articles` microservice doesn't need to be invoked from external, so it's configured to provide only an `internal route`, which is used by the  `web-api` microservice to get the articles from.

 * Basics about the deployment

 For an easy deployment prebuild containers were created and pushed to a [Quay container registry](https://quay.io/user/tsuedbroecker).
-In the following table you see the **application**/container, the exposed **routes**, uses of **TLS Encryption**, the **scale to zero** configuration, the **container registry** where the prebuild container come from, the configuration for **vCPU** and **Memory in GB** and the **min/max Instances** for the applications.
+In the following table you see the **application**/container, the exposed **routes**, uses of **TLS Encryption**, the **scale to zero** configuration, the **container registry** where the prebuild container comes from, the configuration for **vCPU** and **Memory in GB** and the **min/max Instances** for the applications.

 | **Application** | **Route** | **TLS Encryption** | **Scale to zero** | **Container Registry** | **vCPU** | **Memory** | **min Instances** | **max Instances** |
 | --- | --- | --- | --- |  --- | --- |  --- | --- | --- |